Take care of your people. Grow your business. Secure your future.

 Depending on the size of your full-time employee group, you will fall into one of several market segments based on insurance carrier guidelines and state and federal laws.
 Your market will dictate the types of products available and pricing strategies.

-These savings are achieved through the larger risk pool created by group enrollment.
-In other words, a plan with many employee participants enables the insurance carrier to spread the risk, offsetting the increased cost of covering high-risk participants with the reduced cost of covering low-risk participants.
+In other words, a plan with many employee participants enables the insurance carrier to spread the risk among all enrollees, offsetting the increased cost of covering high-risk participants through the reduced cost of covering low-risk participants.